-In his role as national spokesperson for Network 1:27, Harold speaks and writes articles and books promoting Christian child care.
-His work to promote Christian child care raises the awareness among churches and Christians nationwide.
+In his role as national spokesperson for Network 1:27, Harold speaks and writes articles as well as books promoting Christian child care.
+His work to promote Christian child care raises awareness among churches and Christians nationwide.

 Harold’s latest books take up the biblical perspective on children.
 A whole section of GodWorks—Joining Jesus on the Journey (Nashville: 21st Century Christian, 2016) reflects on the next generation.
-In is Listening to His Heartbeat–What the Bible Says about the Heart of God (Joplin, MO: College Press, 2009) the climatic chapter looks at how God has vulnerable and unwanted children at the core of His heart.
+In his Listening to His Heartbeat–What the Bible Says about the Heart of God (Joplin, MO: College Press, 2009), the climactic chapter looks at how God has vulnerable and unwanted children at the core of His heart.

 Harold recently celebrated his fiftieth year of preaching the Gospel.
 He has served as president of Ohio Valley University in Vienna, West Virginia; professor at Harding School of Theology and Oklahoma Christian University; and for 32 years he was associated with the Highland Street Church of Christ in Memphis, TN.
-In the latter role he led in church planting and developing ministries among the poor.
+In the latter role, he led through church planting and developing ministries among the poor.

-Harold is a 1972 graduate of Oklahoma Christian with a B.A. in Bible.
-He received his M.A. and M.A.R. from Harding University Graduate School of Religion.
-His Ph.D. in Theology is from Marquette University.
+Harold is a 1972 graduate of Oklahoma Christian College with a B.A. in Bible.
+He received his M.A. and M.A.R. from Harding University’s Graduate School of Religion.
+He later graduated with his Ph.D. in Theology from Marquette University.

 He is also the author of Loosening Your Grip (1st ed.
 Fort Worth: Sweet, 1994.
 2nd ed.
 Nashville: Welverst, 2000); Up Close and Personal: Embracing the Poor, with Ron Bergeron and Anthony Wood (Joplin, MO: College Press, 2000); Children Mean the World to God (Nashville: 21st Century Christian, 2001); The Minor Prophets, Vol. 1, The College Press NIV Commentary (Joplin, MO: College Press, 2001); and It’s All About God with David Ralston (Nashville: 21st Century Christian, 2004).
 He provided several chapters in Unfinished Reconciliation: Justice, Racism, and Churches of Christ, edited by Gary Holloway and John York (Revised Edition, Abilene: ACU Press, 2013).

-He and his wife Sally have two married sons, Daniel and Victoria and Nathan and Manda.
+He and his wife Sally have two married sons, Daniel (Victoria) and Nathan (Manda).
 They have three grandchildren.